General

 Assess Business Disruption Tolerance

 In today's healthcare landscape, the importance of cybersecurity cannot be overstated.
 As organizations face an increasing number of cyber threats, understanding business disruption tolerance becomes essential.
 To effectively evaluate this tolerance, entities must conduct a thorough analysis of their operations.
-This process involves identifying the maximum acceptable downtime (MAD) for each critical function and grasping the financial ramifications of potential disruptions.
+This process involves identifying the maximum acceptable downtime (MAD) for each critical function and grasping the impact of potential disruptions.

 Follow the arrows to see how each step leads to the next in evaluating how much disruption your business can handle.
 Each box represents a key action in the assessment process.